Hypoval-ent/Lost-and-Found/README.md

 - **Mobile Responsiveness**: Optimize the interface for mobile devices.
 - **Automated Matching System**: Match lost and found items automatically based on details.

-## Contact

-For assistance, please contact the Office of Security at IIT Jodhpur.

 ---